 The world's corals and coral reef ecosystems are in crisis.
 In just a few decades, scientists warn, these “rainforests of the sea” and all their rich biodiversity could disappear completely.
-While corals face numerous dangers, the overarching threats of global warming and ocean acidification are the greatest, and they're accelerating the decline of corals around the world.
-The year 2009 marked the warmest ocean temperatures ever recorded, putting corals at risk and foreshadowing what we can expect as climate change continues.
-Urgent action is needed to save the world’s coral reefs from extinction.
+While corals face numerous dangers, the overarching threats of climate change and ocean acidification are the greatest, and they're accelerating the decline of corals around the world.

 THREATS TO VANISHING CORALS

-The declines of the petitioned-for corals have been linked to numerous major threats, including destructive fishing practices, overharvest, disease, predation, pollution and physical damage from boats.
-But the greatest threat of all to coral reefs is carbon dioxide emissions from burning fossil fuels.
-The world’s leading coral biologist, Charles Veron, warns us that unless CO2 concentrations in the atmosphere are reduced to below 350 parts per million soon, coral reefs and reef-dependent marine life will be committed to a terminal and irreversible decline due to global warming and ocean acidification.
+The declines of the corals we defend have been linked to numerous major threats, including destructive fishing practices, overharvest, disease, predation, pollution and physical damage from boats.
+But the greatest threat of all threats to coral reefs is carbon dioxide emissions from burning fossil fuels, which leads to ocean warming and acidification.
+Leading coral biologist Charles Veron has warned that unless CO2 concentrations in the atmosphere are reduced to below 350 parts per million soon, all coral reefs and reef-dependent marine life will suffer a terminal and irreversible decline due to global warming and ocean acidification.

-If corals are to survive, they need relief from each of these threats, and the strong protections of the Endangered Species Act will be a vital step toward the conservation of coral reefs and coral ecosystems.
+If corals are to survive, they need relief from each of these threats, and the strong protections of the Endangered Species Act will be a vital step toward the conservation of corals and coral reef ecosystems.